Beck had originally attempted to record "Debra" with the Dust Brothers for Odelay

 , was a big influence on the sound here, especially the song "Win

 ."
-Beck has mentioned numerous times R. Kelly's song, "I Like The Crotch On You" being an inspiration, and lo and behold, one of the first lines of the song is "I wanna get with you."
-In the last few years, the "Lovely lady / Girl you drive me crazy" coda was lifted in from Kool Keith's "Lovely Lady."
-Beck of course uses these as launching points for his own tale of seduction.
+Beck has mentioned numerous times R. Kelly's song, "I Like The Crotch On You" being an inspiration, and lo and behold, one of the first lines of that song is "I wanna get with you."
+Not there originally, the "Lovely lady / Girl you drive me crazy" coda developed on stage, and was lifted in from Kool Keith's "Lovely Lady."
+Beck of course uses all of these as launching points for his own tale of seduction, and over time, it surely has become one of the classics of Beck's career.

 November 11, 1995June 5, 1996July 16, 1996July 21, 1996August 21, 1996August 27, 1996August 31, 1996September 2, 1996September 28, 1996October 11, 1996